 Feinberg E, Silverstein M, Ferreira-Cesar Z. Integrating Mental Health Services into Early Intervention Programs for Mothers of Children Newly Diagnosed with Autism.
 Psychiatric Services.
 2013: 4 (9) 930.

-Feinberg E, Augustyn M, Sandler J, Ferreira-Cesar Z, Chen N, Cabral H, Beardslee B, Silverstein M. Improving maternal mental health after a diagnosis of autism spectrum disorder: Results from a randomized controlled trial.
-JAMA Pediatrics.
-Epub ahead of print November 11, 2013
+Feinberg E, Augustyn M, Fitzgerald E, Sandler J, Ferreira-Cesar Suarez Z, Chen N, Cabral H, Beardslee W, Silverstein M. Improving maternal mental health after a child's diagnosis of autism spectrum disorder: results from a randomized clinical trial.
+JAMA Pediatr.
+2014 Jan;168(1):40-6.

 Autism, Parenting, Depression, Stress, Mental Health & Wellbeing, Early Intervention, Developmental Disabilities, Special Health Care Needs